sapcc/elektra/plugins/masterdata_cockpit/plugin_project_masterdata_help.md

 #### Cost Object

-Costcenter, internal order, WBS or sales order where the costs should be charged to.
-If unclear, please ask the responsible controller of the given costobject for permission
+The *cost object* is the cost center, internal order, WBS element or sales order to which the costs for this project will be charged.
+If in doubt, ask the responsible controller of the cost object for permission.

-* **Inherited from domain:** Is only vissible if the Cost Object is inheritable from domain.
+* **Inherited from domain:** You can use the cost object defined by the domain if the domain administrator allows this.
-* **Solution:** Choose a solution, if the project is used for one of the strategic solutions of SAP.
+* Choose a **Solution** if the project is used for one of the strategic solutions of SAP.
-* **Revenue Relevance:** Indicating if the project is directly or indirectly creating revenue.
-You can choose between two types
+* The **revenue relevance** indicates if the project is directly or indirectly creating revenue:
-  * ***enabling:*** Project that is used to enable other (generating) products to provide their service (p.e.
-Service provided to internal customers, like converged cloud or development system)
+  * **Enabling** projects enable other (generating) products to provide their service (for example, services provided to SAP-internal customers).
-  * ***generating:*** Project that is used to provide dircetly a service for an external customer (usually productive systems)
+  * **Generating** projects provide services directly to an external customer (usually productive systems).
-* **Type:** Type of the cost object, you can choose the following types
-  * Cost Center
-  * Internal Order
-  * Sales Order
-  * WBS Element
-* **Name:** Name of the costobject (can be a ID or Name)
+* The **type** and **name** fields specify the cost object.
+Some types of cost object have IDs instead of names.
+Enter these in the **name** field as well.

 #### Responsibility

-Who is who to contact in case of fire
+These persons may be contacted by Converged Cloud operations or other parties in case of questions.

-* **Operator:** The person responsible for uptime of the systems and who can make decisions on e.g. Instance restarts etc. Used as emergency engineering contact, if CCloud operations needs a name.
+* The **operator** is responsible for the uptime of the systems in this project, and who can decide, for example, when an instance may be restarted.
+Used as emergency engineering contact by CCloud operations.
-* **Security Expert:** The person responsible to request and validate firewall and other security settings.
-The person who will be contacted by security e.g. If a vulnerability is found by a scan etc.
+* The **security expert** is responsible for requesting and validating firewall and other security settings.
+This person will be contacted by security, for example, if a vulnerability is found.
-* **Product Owner:** The person owning the applications features.
+* The **product owner** holds the vision for the product and is responsible for maintaining, prioritizing and updating the backlog.
-* **Controller:** The person responsible for the given Costobject and empowered to decide, which costs are billed on this costobject.
+* The **controller** is responsible for the given cost object and may decide which costs are billed on this cost object.

 #### Importance

-Indicates how important is the project
+The importance of a project is measured in two ways:

-* **Business Criticality:** Indicates, how critical the system is for your ability to provide your service to your customer.
-You can choose between tree types
+* The **business criticality** indicates how critical the system is for your ability to provide your service to your customer.
+You can choose between *Development*, *Testing* and *Productive*.
-  * Development
-  * Testing
-  * Productive
-* **Number of Endusers:** Roughly estimated number of users the service you provide.
-Always provide the lower end (-1 indicates that it is infinite).
+* The **number of endusers** is a rough estimate of the number of users this project provides services to.
+Always enter the lower end, or -1 to indicate an infinite number of users.